 During the socialist Czechoslovakia, each foreign delegation had to visit and worship Slavin.
 Nowadays, mostly foreign statesmen from the countries of the former Soviet Union still visit it unofficially.

 The main monument stands in the middle of this cemetery.
 It was unveiled in 1960 on the occasion of the 15th anniversary of the city’s liberation.
 The monument is 39,1 m high with an 11 m high sculpture of a Soviet soldier holding a flag on its top.
+If you are interested in getting deeper knowledge about this admirable sight and you are fascinated by seeing sites from Bratislava’s Communist past, we highly recommend you this Soviet Era & Post-Communist Tour.
+We loved it!

 There are also other memorial sculptures from many Slovak sculptors of the 20th century.